ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-20-day20-sp-1pt5-brent-112-kuwait-photonics.md

 > **📦 FDX Q3 Beat and Raised.
 But Hormuz Is the Unknown.**
 >
-> FedEx beat Q3 estimates and raised full-year guidance — a testament to the resilience of the core domestic business.
+> FedEx beat Q3 estimates and raised full-year guidance, a testament to the resilience of the core domestic business.
 However, the international freight picture is complicated: rerouting cargo around the Cape of Good Hope adds 10–14 days per voyage and significant fuel costs.
 Management guided conservatively on international volumes for Q4, citing the "ongoing geopolitical uncertainty in the Middle East."
 The domestic beat is real; the international guidance is the warning shot.

 ## War Escalation | Day 20 — Iraq FM.
 Kuwait on Fire.
 Ground Troops?